How to configure and customize emails in Fundraise Up

 The Fundraise Up platform includes transactional email tools that automate receipting, acknowledgement, and action-based notifications for your organization.
 These emails are configured and customized at both the account and Campaign levels in Fundraise Up.

-This article specifically covers how to configure and customize emails from Dashboard settings.
-To learn more about how emails are configured and customized at the Campaign-level, refer to this article.
+This article specifically covers how to configure and customize emails and sequences from the Dashboard settings.
+To learn more about how emails are configured and customized at the Campaign level, refer to this article.

-Below are the categories for the emails available in Fundraise Up and the related email templates.
+Below are the categories for the emails and sequences available in Fundraise Up and the related email templates.

 |Tribute giving||Tribute e-card, tribute reminder|